cdmgtri/model/README.md

 - [ ] Release contents search page
 - [ ] Try speed on unified search - properties, types, and codes
 - [ ] Special handling for Core supplements and domain updates
+- [ ] Add tabs for QA, search, changes from 5.0, etc.

 **Namespace**